-- Initiation of the security process - Accepting of responsibility by the management - Designing and planning the security process - Creation of the policy for information security - Establishment of a suitable organisational structure for information security management - Provision of financial resources, personnel, and the necessary time - Integration of all employees in the security process - Creation of a security concept - Structure analysis - Determination of the protection requirements - Selection and adaptation of safeguards - Basic security check - Supplementary security analysis - Implementation of the security concept - Maintenance of information security during live operations and implementation of continuous improvement process account.
-Unlike the original ISO 27001 certification, the "ISO 27001 certificate based on IT-Grundschutz" not only covers the information security management system, but also the concrete technical implementation.
+- Initiation of the security process - Accepting of responsibility by the management. - Designing and planning the security process. - Creation of the policy for information security. - Establishment of a suitable organisational structure for information security management. - o Provision of financial resources, personnel, and the necessary time. - Integration of all employees in the security process. - Creation of a security concept - Structure analysis. - Determination of the protection requirements. - o Selection and adaptation of safeguards. - Basic security check. - Supplementary security analysis. - Implementation of the security concept. - Maintenance of information security during live operations and implementation of continuous improvement process.

 In order to make the successful implementation of IT-Grundschutz clear to the outside world, the BSI has developed a certification scheme for information security.
-This scheme takes the requirements on management systems for information security found in ISO/IEC 27001 into
+This scheme takes the requirements on management systems for information security found in ISO/IEC 27001 into account.
+Unlike the original ISO 27001 certification, the "ISO 27001 certificate based on IT-Grundschutz" not only covers the information security management system, but also the concrete technical implementation.